discoverygarden/bcelndora/docs/migration_overview.md

 each within the same location as the Fedora data as this is available as a mount across all sites.

-An [example script](resources/namespace_split.sh) has been included within the module of how this can be achieved.
+A [script](resources/namespace_split.sh) has been included within the module of how this can be achieved.
+See [splitting objects into namespaces][splitting] for an example of how to run it.

 ### File permissions
 > [!CAUTION]